-eMC In-Demand is an easy to use website that gives manufacturers and suppliers an accurate, fast, free and reliable method of updating product details and pricing data.
+eMC in-demand gives manufacturers and suppliers an accurate, fast and reliable method of updating product details and pricing data.

-This ensures the NHS Dictionary of Medicines and Devices (dm+d) is up to date and allows new information to be delivered rapidly into clinical systems so it’s available for prescribing at the earliest opportunity.
+This makes sure the NHS Dictionary of Medicines and Devices (dm+d) is up to date and allows new information to be delivered quickly into clinical systems.
+This makes sure information is available for prescribing as soon as possible.

 - Email your details to email@example.com

-- You’ll get a username and password so your company can log in to eMC In-Demand.
+- You’ll get a username and password to allow you to access in-demand

 If you need help